 Real-World Example

 A homeowner about 0.8 miles from Cherry Creek State Park called me because her firebox bricks were crumbling.
-After inspection, I found that 18 firebricks needed replacement, the mortar joints required complete repointing, and the damper was warped from heat exposure.
+After I looked it over, I found 18 firebricks that needed replacing, mortar joints that had to be fully repointed, and a damper warped from years of heat.

-“I gave her two options: patch it temporarily for around $600, or do it right for $1,850.
-She chose the proper repair, and three years later, that firebox still looks and functions perfectly.”
+"I gave that homeowner two honest options.
+Patch it temporarily for around $600, or do it right for $1,850.
+I never push the big number, but I told her the truth: a patched firebox in a house she planned to keep was just going to fail again.
+She went with the proper repair, and three years later that firebox still looks and burns perfect."

 - 18 firebricks: $180